aws-samples/amazon-sagemaker-workshop-analytics-machine-learning/5. MLOps SageMaker Project/README.md

 To learn more about the Jenkinsfile and seed_job.groovy, please refer to the [blog post](https://aws.amazon.com/blogs/machine-learning/create-amazon-sagemaker-projects-using-third-party-source-control-and-jenkins/) in section **```Automatically generated Jenkins pipeline syntax```**.

 ## Create a Jenkins model build pipeline
+In this step, we create the Jenkins pipeline using the DSL generated in the seed code created through the SageMaker project in the previous step.

+Please refer to the section **```Create a Jenkins model build pipeline```** in the [blog post](https://aws.amazon.com/blogs/machine-learning/create-amazon-sagemaker-projects-using-third-party-source-control-and-jenkins/) to get the step by step instructions of creating the Jenkins pipelins for data preprocessing, model building and batch transform.